serbi/nasa_apod_collector/README.md

 `GET` `/pictures?start_date=2020-01-04&end_date=2020-02-05`

 Since the NASA API publishes one image per day the `start_date` and `end_date` parameters define range of pictures to be processed.
-Expected response from the endpoint should be a valid JSON message containing all the urls in the following format:
+The response from the endpoint is a JSON message containing all the urls in the following format:

 `{“urls”: ["https://apod.nasa.gov/apod/image/2008/AlienThrone_Zajac_3807.jpg", ...]}`